 The Core provides services, expertise, and training, including advanced imaging applications that address innovative research questions across the lifespan.
 The in vivo imaging program provides a unique depth and breadth of services offered for high-resolution brain and total-body imaging that meets a broad spectrum of investigator needs.
 The Core has a long-standing history in providing research support to investigators, including assistance with extramural grant applications.

 Innovative techniques and procedures have provided a means for investigators to incorporate non-invasive ultrasound-related techniques and procedures in their research programs, and to use non-surgical ultrasound-guided methods to develop and study new monkey models of human disease.
 Ultrasound imaging includes a spectrum of applications during pregnancy.
 Normative prenatal growth parameters are well established, including mean data tables, predicted values, and 95% confidence intervals for multiple head, abdominal, and limb measures, in addition to early gestational biometrics.
 Ultrasound is also used extensively as an adjunct for guiding the delivery of agents into various fetal compartments and for collecting fetal specimens.

-The state-of-the-art total-body PET scanner, the µBioExplorer, and a GE Discovery PET/CT are used for an array of studies including protocols that have focused on radiolabeled antibodies and assessing cell and viral trafficking; fetal development using a combined ultrasound and CT imaging protocol; biodistribution of iodinated proteins; and inflation CT scans.
+The state-of-the-art total-body PET scanner, the µBioExplorer, and a GE Discovery PET/CT are used for an array of studies including protocols that focus on somatic cell genome edited cells, radiolabeled antibodies for assessing cell and viral trafficking; fetal development using a combined ultrasound and CT imaging protocol; biodistribution of iodinated proteins; and inflation CT scans.
 Studies also address tissue engineered constructs with scaffolds and stem/progenitor cells to tailor the construct.

 Emerging applications for PET, particularly for stem and progenitor cell trafficking and engraftment, requires the ability to image very low activity source distributions.
 The Core has developed methods for radiolabeling of cells for regenerative medicine purposes, and adapted these techniques to radiolabel viruses and monitor trafficking and viral sanctuaries.